 There are all sorts of things that can go wrong with your feet.
-Bunions, corns, athletes foot, and verrucae are some of the more common examples.
+One of the most common culprits of sore feet is the plantar fasciitis, with bunions, corns, athletes foot, and verrucae being other common examples.
 If you find any painful lumps, discolorations, or itchy patches on your feet or between your toes, get them checked out by the doctor or pharmacist.
-There are effective treatments for all these conditions, you just to need to make sure you know what the cause of the problem is.
+There are effective treatments for all these conditions, you just need to make sure you know what the cause of the problem is.
 One of the most frequent causes of painful feet – as well as aching legs and backs – is the wearing of poorly fitting footwear.
 While a pair of heels might be fine for a night out, you will be doing yourself a favor by wearing something less extreme during the day.
 Don’t ever squash your feet into shoes that are too small or that pinch, you will regret it the next day!
 If you do want to wear high heels then at least use supportive insoles or gel pads that will protect your feet somewhat.

 When you think about it, your legs and feet deserve to get some special treatment considering all the things you make them do!
 So go out on a cycle ride, or whatever form of exercise you favor to get your circulation pumping, then fire up the foot spa and give your feet the pampering they have earned.